 Cook requested to add agenda item #7A - Review of motion passed at July 8, 2020 ZBA Meeting.

-Motion by Cook to approve the agenda with addition; seconded by Jakubiak, Barr called for further discussion and vote; 5/0 m motion carried
+Motion by Cook to approve the agenda with addition; seconded by Jakubiak, Barr called for further discussion and vote; 5/0 motion carried

 4. Approval of last ZBA Draft Meeting Minutes (July 8, 2020)